 From Carrier, Richard.“The Date of the Nativity in Luke” (6th ed., 2011) at http://infidels.org/library/modern/richard_carrier/quirinius.html.
 According to Carrier, two other ancient inscriptions, the Lapis Venetus and the Antioch stones, mention Quirinius, but neither of these is datable and so cannot shed light on the matter.

-Sarfati, “Census,” op.cit.
+Sarfati, “Census,” op. cit.
 Sarfati also suggests that “This was not the main census of Quirinius, but a first census, which implies at least one more.”
-The problem with this suggestion is three-fold.
-First, as has been discussed, as liberal sceptics point out, there is no evidence for another, earlier census by Quirinius.
+The problem with this suggestion is two-fold.
+First, as has been discussed, as liberal skeptics point out, there is no evidence for another, earlier census by Quirinius.
 Second, the text tells us that this census “first took place while Quirinius was governing Syria,” and while this does “impl[y] at least one more” registration, it certainly does not imply one more done by Quirinius.
-Third, the use of “first” may only imply that Luke believed more could be done in the future, rather than that another had already been done.

 ibid.
 Sarfati cites F.F Bruce and Harold Hoehner in support of this sort of translation.

 See Tors, John.
-“Creation Ministries and the Three-Headed Monster: Why the Monster Wins (Part 2)” at http://www.truthinmydays.com/creation-ministries-international-and-the-three-headed-monster-why-the-monster-wins-part-2/
+“Creation Ministries and the Three-Headed Monster: Why the Monster Wins” at https://truthinmydays.com/creation-ministries-international-and-the-three-headed-monster-why-the-monster-wins/.

 In fact, the construction is not anarthrous; the article ἡ is present between αὑτη and ἀπογραφη in 99.4% of the Greek manuscripts, including Codex Sinaiticus, (which makes the translation possible, though still next to impossible due to the separation between πρωτη and κυρηνιου).
 In fact, ἡ is absent in only 0.6% of the manuscripts, but those who uncritically accept the Griesbachian/Westcott-Hort approach to textual criticism must consider the construction anarthrous.
-See http://www.truthinmydays.com/a-primer-on-new-testament-textual-criticism-in-manageable-bite-sized-chunks/
+See Tors, John.
+“A Primer on New Testament Textual Criticism (in Manageable Bite-Sized Chunks)” at https://truthinmydays.com/a-primer-on-new-testament-textual-criticism-in-manageable-bite-sized-chunks/.

 It is difficult to understand Miss Cosner’s assertion that “[T]he word translated ‘first’ can also mean ‘before’, and it fits the Greek grammar very well to have it read something like, “This census took place before Quirinius was governor of Syria.”
 (Cosner, Lita.
 “What part of Genesis should we believe?
-All.”
+All of it!: There are no contradictions in Scripture.”
 Posted on March 15, 2012, at http://creation.com/bolt-response.)
 That is simply not the case.